Glossary: HR & Recruiting Definitions

 A job description is much more detailed and precise than an advertisement.
 It contains job objectives, core and secondary tasks, competencies, and a person’s superiors or subordinates.

-A job description may list some general requirements (e.g. experience in a certain field), but it normally won’t mention direct qualification requirements (e.g. a degree or specific hard skills)
+A job specification may list some general requirements (e.g. experience in a certain field), but it normally won’t mention direct qualification requirements (e.g. a degree or specific hard skills)

 The actual, full job description is an internal document that is not published outside the organisation.
 However, it is still part of a job advertisement in an abbreviated form and it’s also an important part of the subsequent confidential employment contract.